obophenotype/planarian-phenotype-ontology/README.md

 [![Build Status](https://travis-ci.org/obophenotype/planarian-phenotype-ontology.svg?branch=master)](https://travis-ci.org/obophenotype/planarian-phenotype-ontology)
 <!-- [![DOI](https://zenodo.org/badge/13996/obophenotype/planarian-phenotype-ontology.svg)](https://zenodo.org/badge/latestdoi/13996/obophenotype/planarian-phenotype-ontology) -->

-# planarian-phenotype-ontology
+# Planarian Phenotype Ontology (PLANP)

 This ontology is a collection of phenotypes observed in the planarian *Schmidtea mediterranea*.
-The majority of these phenotypes are likely relevent to other speices of planarians.
+The majority of these phenotypes are likely relevant to other species of planarians.

 ## Versions